jsonq-org/jsonq/README.md

 root.
 The GWT project is utilizing ant underneath gradle, so you can still build these targets using ant.

+### Prerequisites

+ - Oracle Java JDK 1.7
+ - GWT
+ - Gradle
+ - Apache Ant

+Extract the GWT SDK and set an environment variable called `GWT_HOME`, pointing to the location of the GWT SDK.

 ## Examples

 Examples of JSON/q messages can be found in the `examples/` directory.
 These messages are the